 Damage Billing Charges are applied to student accounts throughout the academic year and at the end of the year during the residential closing process.
-The University expects students to maintain and leave their assigned living space in the same condition as found when first occupied.
-At the beginning of each year, Residential Life and Facilities Management staffs inspect each living space and record the condition of these spaces.
+The University expects students to maintain and leave their assigned living space in the same condition it was when they first occupied the space.
+At the beginning of each year, Residential Life and Facilities Management staff inspect each living space and record the condition of these spaces.

-As stated in The Source (Student Handbook) and Housing Agreement: “The student is liable for any damage to University property and agrees to pay for the restoration of the property to its original condition, “act of God” or reasonable wear and tear excepted.
+As stated in the University of Hartford Student Handbook “The Source” (Student and Housing Agreement: “The student is liable for any damage to University property and agrees to pay for the restoration of the property to its original condition, “act of God” or reasonable wear and tear excepted.
 Liability for any damage to the apartment or to the public area within any one of the residential units beyond reasonable wear and tear will be assigned to students of the particular apartment, suite, or room whenever the damage cannot be assigned as the responsibility of identified persons.
 Property belonging to the University must not be moved or taken from areas designated for its specific use.
 Students are encouraged to have Hawk Pride in their residential communities and help reduce damage by reporting issues and keeping their space clean.”

 Damage bills from the spring 2015 closing process will be applied to student accounts no later than June 15, 2015.
 Once a charge has been assessed to your account you will receive an electronic invoice in your University of Hartford email inbox notifying you that you have been assessed a damage charge.
 This invoice will contain specific information about the amount of the charge and further details behind the damage assessment.
 Students will also receive an automated notice that a charge has been applied to their account from the Banner system.